 Our study found that postoperative use of PPIs had no significant effect on post-EVT GIB and other post-EVT complications.
 Our study has several advantages in terms of study design.
 First, all patients were diagnosed and treated by the same attending physician and all EVT procedures were also performed by the same endoscopist, which avoids heterogeneity in the management of patients.
-Second, both patients who underwent prophylactic and therapeutic EVT procedures were included.
-Third, subgroup analyses were comprehensively performed according to the enrollment period, type and route of PPIs after the index EVT, use of PPIs before the index EVT, use of vasoactive drugs after the index EVT, indication of EVT, PVST, ascites, and HCC, which minimizes the impact of confounding factors on statistical results.
+Second, patients who underwent prophylactic and therapeutic EVT procedures were both included.
+Third, subgroup analyses were comprehensively performed according to the enrollment period, type and route of PPIs after the index EVT, use of PPIs before the index EVT, use of vasoactive drugs after the index EVT, indication of EVT, and presence of PVST, ascites, and HCC, which minimizes the impact of confounding factors on statistical results.
 Fourth, all included patients had been evaluated for at least 24 h since the index EVT, which potentially rules out the effect of technical failure on patients’ outcomes.

 Post-EVT ulcer, which is one of the main causes of post-EVT GIB, is primarily due to early slippage of rubber bands, sclerosant-induced inflammatory necrosis, and tissue glue-induced caseous necrosis[7,28-31].
 It has been traditionally believed that the presence of gastric acid delays ulcer healing[32].
 Esophageal motility may be temporarily impaired due to nerve plexus injury after EVT, which delays gastric acid clearance and aggravates the progression of ulcers[33,34].
 PPIs are potent acid inhibitors widely used for various acid-related diseases and may promote early healing of post-EVT ulcers by reducing gastric acid secretion, thereby probably decreasing the risk of post-EVT GIB[26,32,35].
-By contrast, our study did not demonstrate the benefits of postoperative PPIs in reducing the development of post-EVT GIB.
+In contrast, our study did not demonstrate the benefits of postoperative PPIs in reducing the development of post-EVT GIB.
 There are some explanations for this unexpected phenomenon.
 First, post-EVT ulcers are more prone to develop bleeding primarily due to persistent portal hypertension, but not gastric acid[4,31].
 Second, the use of PPIs can only reduce the size of ulcers, but not the number of ulcers[36].
 Notably, the size of ulcers is not associated with the risk of bleeding[36].
 Third, we only observed the impact of short-term use of PPIs on the development of post-EVT GIB during hospitalization.
 However, post-EVT ulcer healing often requires a duration of about 2 wk[37,38].

 Our previous meta-analysis showed a significant benefit of PPIs on post-EVT GIB in patients who underwent prophylactic EVL, but not therapeutic EVT[10].
 However, the present study could not confirm the protective effect of postoperative use of PPIs on GIB after prophylactic EVT, because none of the patients who underwent EVT for primary or secondary prophylaxis of variceal bleeding developed post-EVT GIB.
-Regardless, it has been proposed that post-EVL ulcers are usually shallower with only superficial mucosal damage, which may heal more easily under the use of PPIs[37].
+Nevertheless, it has been proposed that post-EVL ulcers are usually shallower with only superficial mucosal damage, which may heal more easily with the use of PPIs[37].
 Patients who need EVT for the treatment of AVB often have a white nipple, red nipple, or mucosal erosion on endoscopy.
 Undoubtedly, their conditions are more severe, where the anti-acid effect of PPIs may be insufficient for the improvement of ulcer healing[4].